RichardDShipman/N_Glycopeptide_Finder/README.md

 - `-i`, `--input` (required): Path to the input FASTA file.
 - `-o`, `--output` (optional): Path to the output CSV file.
 If omitted, a default name is generated.
 - `-p`, `--protease` (optional): Protease to use for cleavage.
 Default is trypsin.
+- `-g`, `--glycosylation` (optional): Glycosylation sequon to find in peptides.
+Default is N-linked.
+(N, O, C) Warning when using O or C, experimental.
 - `-c`, `--missed_cleavages` (optional): Number of missed cleavages allowed.
 Default is 0.
 - `-l log.txt`, `--log log.txt` (optional): Path to the log file.
 If omitted, logging is disabled.
 - `-v`, `--verbose` (optional): Enable verbose output.
 Default is False.